School of Medicine and Health Sciences

 - Bachelor of Science in Health Sciences with a major in emergency medical services management

-- Bachelor of Science in Health Sciences with a major in health intervention and disaster response
+- Bachelor of Science in Health Sciences with a major in leadership for emergency action and disaster response

 - Bachelor of Science in Health Sciences with a major in medical informatics